ykk136/klogg/DOCUMENTATION.md

 is enabled *klogg* will check hash for the first and last parts of changed files.
 This is faster but can skip over changes in the middle of the file.
 This feature should be used with caution.

+It is possible to enable follow file mode by scrolling past the end of file.
+This behavior can be disabled.

+#### Encoding

+*klogg* tries to detect file encoding automatically.
+If encoding detection is not required then it is possible to specify the encoding that will be used for all new opened files.

 #### Archives